xpressos/OLSscripts-olsdomain/README.md

 <br><b>You must specify an email, a domain and the server path for your site files. <br>All three flags (-e / -d / -p) are necessary for the script to run successfully.</b>

+<br>This script is designed to run with Letsencrypt CertBot Auto - This should be Installed in: /usr/bin/